Monday, March 28, 2022

 Fortunately I found a wedding announcement in an old photo album which told me the name was Pota Haralampakos.
 The first two syllables indicate light and joy, and the last -“akos”-refers to being from Laconia which is where Sparta is located.
 This detail was reassuring since we do know Pota was from that region of Greece.

 My father remembered that when Pota first came to this country, she lived with her brother Tom and his family in New Jersey.
-Dad thought that Tom's wife Christine was less than thrilled by her sister-in-lay's arrival.
+Dad thought that Tom's wife Christine was less than thrilled by her sister-in-law's arrival.
 I think this photo was taken in 1912 - possibly just after Pota moved in with the couple and their son George who was about two years old.

 Bingo.